Read an overview of my lab's research and check out the lab's website here.

 Highlights: Modeling Human Behavior Despite Irrationality

-• [human behavior appears irrational, but can be explained as rational under different beliefs than those of the robot's] S. Reddy, A.D.
+• [human behavior appears irrational, but can be explained as rational under different beliefs than those of the robot's/agent's] S. Reddy, A.D.
 Dragan, and S. Levine.
 Where do you think you're going?
 Inferring beliefs about dynamics from behavior.
 Neural Information Processing Systems (NeurIPS), 2018.

 • [much work focuses on better predictive models of people; but almost any model is bound to be wrong at times, and here we enable the robot to detect this online -- by estimating the person's apparent irrationality, the robot not only detects misspecification when the human apppears too irrational to its model, but it also automatically becomes more conservative due to making higher variance future predictions ] J. Fisac, A. Bajcsy, D. Fridovich, S. Herbert, S. Wang, S. Milli, C. Tomlin, and A.D.
 Dragan.
 Probabilistically Safe Robot Planning with Confidence-Based Human Predictions.
 Robotics: Science and Systems (RSS), 2018. (invited to special issue)

-Highlights: Capturing the Game-Theoretic Nature of Interaction
+Highlights: Capturing the Game-Theoretic Nature of Alignment/Interaction

-• [there are many handcrafted strategies for enhancing coordination with people (e.g. cars inch forward at intersections); here we show that robots invent such strategies autonomously if they model their influence on human actions] D. Sadigh, S.S.
+• [there are many handcrafted strategies for enhancing coordination with people (e.g. cars inch forward at intersections); here we show that cars invent such strategies autonomously if they model their influence on human actions] D. Sadigh, S.S.
 Sastry, S.A.
 Seshia, and A.D.
 Dragan.
 "Information Gathering Actions over Human Internal State".
 International Conference on Intelligent Robots and Systems (IROS), 2016 (best cognitive robotics paper award finalist) , and "Planning for Autonomous Cars that Leverage Effects on Human Actions".
 Robotics: Science and Systems (RSS), 2016. (invited to special issue)

 All Conference Papers & Journal Articles